MongoMisfits/mad-libs-backend/project-worksheet.md

     - Includes form component
 - Form
     - Allows users to enter a name and submit their madlib to be saved in the database
+    - Allows users to enter their own stories with selected inputs

 ## Additional Libraries